WolfpackPSS/wolfpackpss.github.io/_posts/2017-01-23-history-pf-the-pack-prinz-eugen-pt-3.md

 The guard stepped back to allow them entry.

-Caxy loosened his grip on his axe and fixed the guard with a grim smile, “Another time.”
+Caxy loosened his grip on the axe and fixed the guard with a grim smile, “Another time.”
 Then resumed his entrance into the courtroom.
 &nbsp;

 When Prinz_Eugen stepped through the doorway, the room exploded with noise.